Five key traits

 Exceptional teams recognise that non-legal skills are just as valuable as their legal knowledge, particularly in combination.

-I have seen lawyers proficient (and often qualified) in project management, accounting and finance, data analysis, technology, public speaking, team building and commercial negotiations.
+We have seen lawyers proficient (and often qualified) in project management, accounting and finance, data analysis, technology, public speaking, team building and commercial negotiations.

 Teams that allocate time and budget to developing skills that complement their legal knowledge continuously reap the benefits.